Amazon Business Model | How Big Is Amazon?

-It all started as a digital bookstore set up in the garage of Jeff Bezos.
-Amazon has never looked back since then.
-It is now the world’s biggest online retailer dealing in every possible thing we can think of.
-From books, music, videos, and goods on marketplace, to web services, game studios, publishing houses, patents for licensing, etc. Amazon Business Model consists of all.
+Started as a digital bookstore set up in the garage of Jeff Bezos, Amazon is now the world’s biggest online retailer dealing in every possible product and service you can think of.
+From books, music, videos, groceries, software, to web services, game studios, publishing houses, patents, etc. Amazon Business Model consists of all.

 Amazon Business Model